Archive for the 'Global Perspectives' Category

 A Twitter conversation around the effectiveness of advocacy campaigns and my recent travels to several countries where garbage disposal is a major problem have me thinking about this question of how we bring about significant cultural change.
 In the U.S. it took decades to change the culture around garbage disposal and personal littering habits with numerous strategies including the use of effective public service announcements.

 The cartoon character “Meena” is another example of how it can take a long time and many varied strategies to change long-standing mindsets.
-Meena was a project originally initiated by UNICEF that helped …
+Meena was a project originally initiated by UNICEF that helped provided a …